JamesABaker/complexity_in_pymol/readme.md

 This is a development project.
 The aim is to roll out [TMSOC](http://tmsoc.bii.a-star.edu.sg/) like function into 3D protein structures.

+The script takes a list of PDB IDs.
+It opens or downloads the PDB file.
+It then checks if the PDBTM database contains TMD boundary information.
+Phobius is also used as a backup.
+If phobius fails, and there is no PDBTM entry, then manual co-ordinates can be entered.
+After that, the TMHs are ran through TMSOC.
+The PDB file is copied and modified so that the B-factor column reflects the TMH complexity.
+All the information and logs are then added to a database.

 # To do

 - [x] TM prediction integration.
 - [x] Manual TMH location definitions.
 - [x] TMSOC integration.
+- [ ] PyMol compatible scipt.
 - [ ] PDBTM integration.
 - [ ] b-factor PDB generator indicating complexity.
 - [ ] Database builder.